davatron5000/htmlwithsuperpowers/docs/get-started/elements.md

 # Template and Slot Elements

-Two handy elements for creating content fragments and passing content to components you might not be familiar with are <template> and <slot>.
+Two handy elements for creating content fragments and passing content to components that you might not be familiar with are `<template>` and `<slot>`.

 ## `<template>`